ss355/mcperturb/README.md

 This mcpertrub github page includes the following documents:

 1. Data (Data.zip): The dataset and detailed notes about this dataset.
-2. Mcperturb R code files (mcperturb.R.code.zip): It includes 18 R functions and one R script.
+2. Mcperturb R code files (mcperturb.v1.0.zip): It includes 18 R functions and one R script.
     Running this R script file can generate all figures and tables presented in the manuscript.
-3. R Documentation or user manual (RDocumentation.pdf).
+3. R Documentation or user manual (R.Documentation.v1.0.pdf).
 This documentation includes detailed document for each R function, example code, and output results.
+4. Preproducible R scripts (Reproducible.R.Script.v1.0.R) to generate figures and tables presented in the manuscript and supplemental file

 Contact:  Shuying Sun (ssun5211@yahoo.com or ssun@txstate.edu)